striking close up image of a stunning dark bay horses head, focused on the eye & against a soft pale gold mottled background.

 It's been over a decade since I last wrote a "blog" - detailing progression for a uni module & I was hopeless at it.
 I struggle with dates / numbers (having both dyslexia & dyscalculus) - anything chronological or alphanumerical & my head fills with sherbert... so you'll need to bear with me.

 2025 was an exciting year - my first Gold Award (& Image of the Month), first exhibition & first time being OP for Royalty (more on these later).
 Like many photographers, there was a noticable decline in bookings, certainly due in part to the rise of AI (another blog in the making) but if honest, I've needed to reduce my photoshoots for a long time.
-Enthused as I am, I forget I'm also a decade older until my knees / back (pick any arthritic body part) reminds me...
+Enthused as I remain, I forget I'm a decade older until my knees / back / pick any arthritic body part / reminds me...

 Photography is immeasurably fulfilling.
 I can't think of another profession where the longevity of delight you bring to another is equalled (perhaps with the exception of midwifery, although a photoshoot is undoubtedly cheaper!).
 Next year will be my tenth owning a camera & my fifth in business - bonkers timing, launching the first day of Covid lockdown *sheesh*.